fwcd/d2/README.md

 * `D2Utils`, a collection of useful utilities

 ### D2
 The executable application.
-The base functionality is provided by `D2ClientHandler`, which is a `DiscordClientDelegate` that handles raw, incoming messages and dispatches them to custom handlers that conform to the `Command` protocol.
+Sets up messaging backends (like Discord) and the top-level event handler (`D2Delegate`).
+Besides other events, the `D2Delegate` handles incoming messages and forwards them to multiple `MessageHandler`s.
+One of these is `CommandHandler`, which in turn parses the command and invokes the actual command.

 ### D2Commands
 At a basic level, the `Command` protocol consists of a single method named `invoke` that carries information about the user's request: